 How do hormones relate?
 Androgens play a role in this step because they directly control the production of sebum.
 More sebum increases pressure inside the pore, causing the pore to expand and rupture.

 Clearly, many factors influence acne development, but a major one is the production of sebum.
 Androgens increase sebum production, and therefore can lead to acne lesions, including nodulocystic acne lesions.1-3

 People with Nodulocystic Acne Have Increased Androgens

-Scientists have performed two studies to look at whether people with people with nodulocystic acne, possess elevated androgen levels.
-They have determined that this is in fact the case.5,6
+Scientists have performed four studies to look at whether people with nodulocystic acne have elevated androgen levels and have determined that this is in fact the case.5-8

 A 1983 study published in The New England Journal of Medicine measured the levels of two hormones in 59 female and 32 male nodulocystic acne patients.
 All 91 patients were resistant to conventional acne treatments.
 The two hormones tested were DHEA-S and 17-hydroxyprogesterone.
 DHEA-S is an androgen that is known to increase sebum levels directly.
 17-hydroxyprogesterone is a different hormone also produced by the adrenal glands that the body converts into either DHEA-S or testosterone when it needs more androgens.
 The researchers found that 80% of females and 81% of males had elevated DHEA-S levels, while 14% of females and 34% of males showed elevated 17-hydroxyprogesterone levels.
 The researchers concluded, "[M]ost patients with therapeutically resistant cystic acne have androgen excess and that lowering elevated [DHEA-S] results in improvement or remission of acne in most instances."5